Cybersecurity

 In case of a data disaster, businesses need to retrieve lost information as soon as they possibly can.

-Backup and disaster recovery (BDR) solutions are aimed at making sure that any vulnerable information in your business, whether it’s data stored on internal servers, external cloud data, or website data, is backed up and can be restored instantly.
+Backup and disaster recovery (BDR) solutions are aimed at making sure that any vulnerable information in your business, whether that’s data stored on internal servers, external cloud data, or website data, is backed up and can be restored instantly.

 BDR is a way of preparing for the worst, because data breaches can be incredibly costly to SMBs.

-The average time it takes for a company to identify and contain a data breach in their system is 279 days—that’s over nine months
+The average time it takes for a company to identify and contain a data breach in their system is 279 days—that’s over nine months.

 The issue is that many businesses do not have any form of BDR in place, making this an important part of any cybersecurity strategy.